Navka Arena: History

 The facility was built on the initiative of the Moscow government as a custom-designed project developed together with Tatyana Navka.
 Permission for construction was granted in 2019, and the works took place over two and a half years, starting in July 2022 and finishing in December 2024.
 The arena was funded entirely through the city budget.

 The arena is situated in the Khoroshyovo-Mnyovniki District of Moscow's North-Western Administrative Okrug, on an artificial island in the Mnyovnikovskaya floodplain, within the residential quarter Ostrov.
 One of the building's distinctive design elements is a canopy resembling a skate blade, decorated with a perforated image of a figure skater and patterns reminiscent of skating traces on ice.

 The official opening took place on 30 January 2025, with Moscow Mayor Sergey Sobyanin and Tatyana Navka participating in the ceremony.

 The total floor area of the complex is 20,600 m^{2}.
 It includes a main ice rink measuring 60×26 m with seating for 2,025 people and a secondary training rink sized 60×30 m.
 Both ice surfaces meet the standards of the International Skating Union (ISU) and the International Ice Hockey Federation (IIHF).

 The venue also features a martial arts hall with a boxing ring, punching bags, and fitness equipment; a padel tennis court; a gym; a multipurpose sports hall; the rhythmic gymnastics center "Academy of the First" (Академия Первых); two dance studios; and a conditioning hall equipped with gymnastic rings and wall bars.
 Additional amenities include guest rooms under the IceLand hotel brand, a café, a laundry service, and a Navka Sport retail store.
-The surrounding area is equipped with a car parking.
+The surrounding area is equipped with car parking.